 After graduating cum laude from the University of Illinois with a B.A. in economics and statistics, Pete earned his J.D., cum laude, at Boston University School of Law.
 Pete later obtained an LL.M. in tax, with an emphasis on employee benefits regulation, at the University of Washington.
 Pete joined the firm as an associate in August 1999.

-The following cases are representative of the ERISA and insurance-related matters Pete has handled.
+The following cases are representative of the ERISA and health plan-related matters Pete has handled.

 - Action to enforce reinsurance treaty.
 The Firm's client, a small health insurer, sought to show that a life insurance company was obligated to reinsure medical insurance policies written by the client although the life insurer had not signed the reinsurance treaty.
 During the bench trial, Pete cross-examined the life insurer's senior-most financial executives and obtained admissions that the life insurer had made entries in its books and regulatory filings indicating that the treaty was in force and that it had accepted over $600,000 in premiums remitted by the client.
 After the trial, the court granted the client's request for declaratory relief, holding that the treaty was enforceable.